kohana/database/guide/database/results.md

 ### Select - `cached()`

 The mysql database diver returns a `Database_Result` that works with a MySQL Resource data type.
-Since this resource lives outside of PHP environment, it can't be serialized which menas it also can't be cached.
-To get around this the `Database_Result` object has the `cached()` method that returns a `Database_Result_Cached` object of teh result set.
+Since this resource lives outside of PHP environment, it can't be serialized which means it also can't be cached.
+To get around this the `Database_Result` object has the `cached()` method that returns a `Database_Result_Cached` object of the result set.
 The `Database_Result_Cached` can be serialized and cached, but can take up more memory.

 [!!]
 NOTE: Currently, the PDO diver always returns a class of `Database_Result_Cached`, so `cached()` just returns itself.